A Closer Look at Classification Evaluation Metrics and a Critical Reflection of Common Evaluation Practice: Metric property analysis

 \subsection{Macro F1: A doppelganger}

 Interestingly, there is another metric that has been coined `macro F1'.
-We find a first(?) mention in \citet{sokolova2009systematic} and evaluation usage (made explicit) in a lot of papers, i.a., \citet{stab-gurevych-2017-parsing, mohammadi-etal-2020-cooking, rodrigues-branco-2022-transferring}.
+We find an early mention in \citet{sokolova2009systematic} and evaluation usage (made explicit) in a lot of papers, i.a., \citet{stab-gurevych-2017-parsing, mohammadi-etal-2020-cooking, rodrigues-branco-2022-transferring}.
 This macro F1 is the harmonic mean of macro Precision and Recall:

 \paragraph{Property analysis.} In contrast to its name twin, one less property is given (\propref{cd}), since it cannot be decomposed over classes (Proofs in Appendix \ref{app:anamacf1bar}), and it is \textit{strictly} chance corrected with $\omega(n)=1/n$. \citet{opitz2019macro} prove that Eq.\ \ref{eq:macf1bar} and Eq.\ \ref{eq:macf1normal} can diverge to a large degree of up to 0.5.